Old Republic International (ORI)

 Share Repurchases

-- Old Republic International authorized a new $750 million share repurchase program in August 2025, set to begin after the completion of the remaining $162 million from a previous $1.10 billion program announced in March 2024.
+- Old Republic International authorized a new $750 million share repurchase program on August 19, 2025, which will commence immediately following the completion of approximately $162 million remaining under a $1.10 billion share repurchase program announced on March 1, 2024.

 Outbound Investments

-- Old Republic International entered into an agreement in October 2025 to acquire Everett Cash Mutual Insurance Co. and its affiliated companies, with the transaction anticipated to close in 2026.
+- Old Republic International announced in October 2025 a definitive agreement to acquire Everett Cash Mutual Insurance Co. and its affiliated companies, a leading insurer of small farmowners and commercial agricultural operations, with the transaction expected to close in 2026.

 Latest Trefis Analyses